Fiserv, Inc.(FI)

 Stage 2 — Skew Adjustment (±25% cap)

-RR25 and BF25 from the live options chain.
+RR and BF (30-delta) from the persisted per-symbol skew snapshot — wing strikes picked by real greeks.delta, not a moneyness proxy.
 Put skew boosts bull puts, penalises bear calls.
 High butterfly boosts iron condors.
 Calendars are skew-neutral.

 Stage 3 — Technical Overlay (±50% cap, 5 groups)